- Celebrate with us!

 - Budget.
 Set a budget and stick to it.
 Decide in advance how much you can afford to spend.
 Remember to budget not only for gifts, but for the additional food you will buy for your holiday meal and baking.
 This will help reduce financial stress after the holidays.

 - Take care of yourself.
 Take time to do something relaxing.
 Take a long hot bath, get a massage or listen to your favorite music.
-Make sure to get sleep, exercise and to eat healthy.
+Make sure to get sleep.
+Exercise.
+Eat healthy.

 - Give back.
 The holiday season is the perfect time to give back to the community.
 Contact local agencies and organizations for volunteer opportunities.